Last updated on 2026-01-21

 Program overview

 Blend the three fields of engineering to succeed in the high-demand field of automation and robotics.
 The four-year Bachelor of Engineering (Automation and Robotics) degree prepares you for a career in automation and robotics.
-Eligible graduates of the Electrical Engineering Technology (EET) Ontario College Advanced Diploma program can apply to this pathway program after completing three bridging courses, receiving credit for up to 14 courses in the degree.
-This can reduce the time to degree completion to three years.
-The program equips students with the theoretical and applied expertise necessary to develop autonomous and remotely operated systems, which are increasingly used to enhance safety, efficiency, and quality of life.
+Eligible graduates of the Electrical Engineering Technology (EET) Ontario College Advanced Diploma program can apply to this pathway program after completing three bridging courses, potentially reducing the time to degree completion to three years.
+This program equips you with the theoretical and applied expertise necessary to thrive in a rapidly evolving industry, where autonomous and remotely operated systems are increasingly utilized to enhance efficiency and safety in various sectors.

 Program structure